stender11/CodingChallenges/README.md

 ## Lessons Learned:

 Every completed challenge adds more knowledge to my coding arsenal and allows me to approach the same problem in several different ways.
-When a coding challenge is completed and submitted on Codewars, you are immediately shown a list of other coder's solutions and often discussion breaking down how each one was solved.
+When a coding challenge is completed and submitted on Codewars, you are immediately shown a list of other coders' solutions and often a discussion breaking down how each one was solved.
 Even if I have solved a specific or similar challenge before, there will always be a new or different way to go about resolving it so I can practice a technique I won't normally use otherwise in the process.
-For example: there was an 8kyu challenge involving evaluation of a string as if it were an expression and returning the result as a number.
+For example, there was an 8kyu challenge involving the evaluation of a string as if it were an expression and returning the result as a number.
 This was earlier on in my experience with coding challenges so I just came up with a basic solution using the Number() function and various string and array methods to convert everything.
 After I submitted my solution, I found another coder had answered the same problem using a function I had never tried before: eval().
 With a quick glance at the MDN (Mozilla Developer Network), I was able to find out that eval() evaluates a string as if it were a mathematical expression and then returns the result.
 I also learned in the same MDN article that eval() should never be used in live code because it poses a potential security risk and can be slower than other alternatives when run in the browser.
-Keeping the warning in mind, I realized that this function could still be used at least for the coding challenges I was doing and ended up using it as a shortcut to solve a much more difficult challenge about a month later.
+Keeping the warning in mind, I realized that this function could still be used at least for the coding challenges I was doing, and ended up using it as a shortcut to solve a much more difficult challenge about a month later.

 ## Examples: